NovaTech-Ethiopia/2-Month-Website-Development-Program/README.md

 ### Why we Created This:

-As a passionate developer who started their journey with limited resources, I understand the importance of having access to free and structured learning materials.
-I created this program to provide beginners with a roadmap to kickstart their journey into web development without the need for expensive courses or bootcamps.
+As a passionate developer who started their journey with limited resources, we understand the importance of having access to free and structured learning materials. we created this program to provide beginners with a roadmap to kickstart their journey into web development without the need for expensive courses or bootcamps.

 ### How to Get Started: